hyurl/modelar/README.md

 **An expressive ORM with query builder and supports multiple databases.**

-See [API documentation](https://modelarjs.org) on official website. or on [GitHub Pages](https://hyurl.github.io/modelar).
+See [API documentation](https://modelarjs.org) on official website.
+Or on [GitHub Pages](https://hyurl.github.io/modelar).

 ## Prerequisites